ILLIXR/ILLIXR/docs/docs/plugin_README/README_boba.md

 an extended period because it prints pip's output after that phase completes.
 Subsequent setup runs reuse the environment and verified CUDA builds.

-SSH is the default transport.
-For an HTTPS credential helper, add `--repository https://github.com/ILLIXR/Boba-ILLIXR.git`.
-GitHub access is required only for installation/update; the default demo can then run without Internet.
+HTTPS is the default transport.
+If you prefer authenticated SSH, add `--repository git@github.com:ILLIXR/Boba-ILLIXR.git`.
+Internet access is required for installation/update; the default demo can then run without Internet.

 If both repositories are already cloned, use the existing companion directly: